-Next door is Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $25.
-Staff will show you how to use screens to clean and sort the gravel to uncover the sapphires.
-You can have the gallery heat-treat them to enhance their color or fashion them into jewelry.
+Next door is The Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $30.
+Staff will screen your gravel to clean it and uncover the sapphires, you’ll do the sorting.
+You can have the gallery heat-treat them to enhance their color and to fashion them into jewelry.

 “Everyone loves finding treasure,” says co-owner Shirley Beck.
-“It’s material that has been waiting for them in the ground for a long time: about 50 million years.”
+“The sapphires have been waiting for them in the ground for a long time: about 50 million years.”

 But Philipsburg itself is a treasure, and that’s all the more reason to tread lightly on this town that’s growing in popularity.
 Most folks here follow the “Cowboy Code of the West,” which includes reminders like “Talk less but say more” and “Remember some things are not for sale.”
 When it’s time to leave, it may feel like saying goodbye to an old friend.